office design trends 2019

 The Select team were particularly impressed by Sixteen 3’s range of flexible room dividers with shelving, seating to create flexible social and collaborative spaces see the images below:

 These designs aimed at creating flexible informal spaces within the office footprint without permanent partitions.
-The team’s favourites was the Calvert modular system by Sixteen3 which combined steel with natural plant and birch ply elements & shelving.
+The team’s favourites were the Calvert modular system by Sixteen3 which combined steel with natural plant and birch ply elements & shelving.

 We took away lots of ideas for bringing people together through design, and we can’t wait to start implementing some of the products in our own schemes.